About this document

 HCP for cloud scale is a software-defined object storage solution that is based on a massively parallel microservice architecture and is compatible with the Amazon Simple Storage Service (Amazon S3) application programming interface (API).
 HCP for cloud scale is especially well suited to service applications requiring high bandwidth and compatibility with the Amazon S3 API.

-The HCP for cloud scale v2.5.1 release resolves an issue identified during upgrade.
+The HCP for cloud scale v2.4.4 release resolves the following issues:

 Best practices for managing HCP S Series Nodes